 Being convicted of a crime in the State of Florida can be a devastating experience with serious consequences.
 If you don’t agree with the outcome of your trial, you may consider appealing your conviction.
-At its core, an appeal is essentially a request for relief from an appellate court.
-In general, the role of an appellate court is to determine whether or not the trial court committed legal error.
+Essentially, an appeal is a formal plea to a higher court—specifically an appellate court—to assess whether legal errors occurred during the trial process.

-Unfortunately, the criminal appeals process in Florida is a complicated process, riddled with technical nuances, and strict deadlines.
-For these reasons, very few people attempt to file an appeal without being represented by an experienced Tampa criminal appeals lawyer.
-There are a number of circumstances that may constitute legal error, and make your case ripe for appeal.
+There are a number of circumstances that may constitute legal error and make your case ripe for appeal.
 The following is a list of examples:

 If the defendant entered a plea of guilty or no contest, he or she may appeal the final judgment only if she specifically reserved the right to appeal.
 An illustration of this would be when defense counsel files a motion to suppress evidence which is then denied by the court.
 The defendant may then subsequently plead guilty or no contest, specifically reserving her right to appeal the denial of the dispositive motion to suppress evidence.
 A defendant may also appeal a violation of the plea agreement, an involuntary plea, or a sentencing error—provided that these issues were properly preserved during the course of the trial proceedings.
 Further, a defendant may appeal a guilty or no contest plea if the trial court lacked jurisdiction to enter the sentence.
 As an experienced Tampa criminal appeals lawyer, William B. Wynne understands that each situation requires a completely different approach and strategy to ensure the best chances of success.